open-sauced/intro/docs/i18n-guidelines.md

 - Ensure there are no broken links and that all links navigate to the correct paths.
 - Maintain consistency in terminology and style throughout the translated documentation.
 - Keep translations up to date with changes in the original documentation.
-- When a course, a chapter, or a section hasn't been translated, keep and translate the title and replace the content with the below note:
+- When a course, a chapter, or a section hasn't been translated, keep and translate the titles and replace the content with the below note:

   ```markdown
   We are working on translating this section.
 In the meantime, head to the [SECTION-TITLE](LINK-TO-THE-SECTION-ON-OPENSAUCED-COURSE) at OpenSauced.